UK Lawyers for Israel: Activities

-In 2023, UKLFI filed a complaint against Chelsea and Westminster Hospital over an artwork display made by children in Gaza.
-The complaint said that the art made Jewish patients feel "vulnerable, harassed and victimised".
+In 2023, UKLFI filed a complaint against Chelsea and Westminster Hospital over an artwork display of decorated plates, designed by children at two United Nations schools in Gaza, at the entrance to the children’s outpatients department.
+The complaint stated that the artwork made Jewish patients feel "vulnerable, harassed and victimised".
 UKLFI CEO Jonathan Turner called the display "a wall of anti-Israel propaganda."
 The hospital removed the artwork in response to the complaint.